hghyhghy/Custom_react/README.md

-CHOW TO  START REACT PROJECT
+HOW TO  START REACT PROJECT

      npx create-next-app@latest